Entanglement C-functions of defects and interfaces in $\mathcal{N}=4$ supersymmetric Yang-Mills theory: Probe brane defect entanglement entropy

 \paragraph{Result for the entanglement entropy.} Summing the contributions in equations~\eqref{eq:Sbrane_result}, \eqref{eq:Shor_result}, and~\eqref{eq:Svar_result}, we obtain our result for the leading order contribution of the defect or interface to the entanglement entropy in the probe limit,\footnote{As a reminder, as defined in equation~\eqref{eq:a_sigma_def} \( a = \m \ell = \frac{2\pi}{\sqrt{\la}} m \ell\) is a dimensionless parameter proportional to the radius of the entangling region in units of the mass of the hypermultiplet fields (for \(n_3 =0\)) or vector multiplets (for \(n_3 \neq 0\)), and }

 This is one of the key results of this article.
-As a cross-check, the result in equation~\eqref{eq:ee_full} reduces to the conformal result in equation~\eqref{eq:d5_conformal_entanglement} in the limit \(m \to 0\) with \(\ell\) held fixed.
+As a cross-check, the result in equation~\eqref{eq:ee_full} reduces to the conformal result in equation~\eqref{eq:d5_conformal_entanglement} in the limit \(m \to 0\) with \(\ell\) held fixed, as discussed further below.

 When \(q=0\), the result for the entanglement entropy simplifies greatly,

 We note that \(S_1|_{q=0}\) is continuous at \(a=1\), as are its first three derivatives with respect to \(a\).
 On the other hand, \(\p_a^4 \le.
 S_1\ri|_{q=0}\) is discontinuous at \(a=1\).
 The piecewise form of this result arises because at \(q=0\) one has that \(\s = \mathrm{min}(a,1)\), which can be understood holographically as follows.